vsoch/citelang/docs/getting_started/user-guide.rst

    $ citelang gen mylib requirements.txt --outfile mylib.md

+Note that when using a custom generation for a requirements file, we cache dependencies but not the custom package, as that doesn't easily fit in the cache namespace and can change.
 This function is also useful to use programatically from within Python, e.g., to parse a root and look for requirements files associated with it.